BasicCode/STM32MP135_Dev_Board_Buildroot/README.md

 44004000.audio-controller-pcm3060-dac: ASoC: pcm3060-dac <-> 44004000.audio-controller No matching formats
 ```
 As a workaround modify the file *linux-custom/sound/soc/codecs/pcm3060.c* on line 191 change the *.format* to ```SNDRV_PCM_FMTBIT_S32_LE```.
 TODO: Create a patch file for this.

+* TODO: The LTDC LCD output is not yet configured.

 ### The Overlay Folder
 There are a few config files in the overlay file for either quality of life, or to make things actually work.
 Most are optional depending, or may even conflict with your desired settings.